rwth-i6/returnn/docs/getting_started/tech_overview.rst

   :mod:`returnn.native_op`, where TensorFlow-specific code is in :mod:`returnn.tf.native_op`.

+.. _execution_guide_reference:

 Execution guide
 ---------------

+Using RETURNN as a tool, execution consists of calling ``returnn/rnn.py path/to/my_file.config``.

+The program follows then the following track:

 - :py:func:`returnn.__main__.main` will parse command line arguments and read in a config (:class:`returnn.config.Config`).